rust-lang/rfcs/text/0000-minimal-target-feature-unsafe.md

 [summary]: #summary

 [RFC 2045][1] defines [`[#target_feature]`][2] as applying only to unsafe functions.
-This RFC allows `[#target_feature]` to apply safe functions but makes it unsafe to call a function that has instruction set extensions enabled that the caller doesn't have enabled (even if the callee isn't marked `unsafe`).
+This RFC allows `[#target_feature]` to apply safe functions outside trait implementations but makes it unsafe to call a function that has instruction set extensions enabled that the caller doesn't have enabled (even if the callee isn't marked `unsafe`).
+Taking a function pointer to a safe function that has `[#target_feature]` is prohibited.

 [1]: https://github.com/rust-lang/rfcs/blob/master/text/2133-all-the-clones.md
 [2]: https://github.com/rust-lang/rfcs/blob/master/text/2045-target-feature.md#unconditional-code-generation-target_feature